UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/mohamad_mario.sakka/index.md

 ## Motivation

 The average temperature around the globe has been on the rise for quite a while, and personally I'm very sensitive to heat, so the first thing that came to my mind was making a fan.
-After a while I realised that, because I use my laptop for long periods of time doing multiple things including gaming, I wanted also to cool down my laptop since its keyboard gets pretty hot sometimes when playing games, so I've moved on to this idea.
-I also wanted the cooling pad to be controlled using an app on my laptop through wireless connection, without necessarily having to open it, instead I could use key bindings that I set from the app and I could have the app running in the background.
+After a while I realised that, because I use my laptop for long periods of time doing multiple things including gaming, I also wanted to cool down my laptop's since its keyboard gets pretty hot sometimes when playing games, so I've moved on to this idea.
+I also wanted the coolers to be controlled using an app on my laptop through wireless connection, without necessarily having to open it, instead I could use key bindings that I set from the app and I could have the app running in the background.

 ## Architecture